twerkmeister/tokenflood/README.md

 * optimize your LLM accuracy, latency, throughput, or costs
 * fine tune open models for your use case,

-feel free to reach out at thomas@werkmeister.me.
+feel free to reach out to me at thomas@werkmeister.me.

 ## Installation